-A scheduled monument is an historic building or site that is included in the Schedule of Monuments kept by the Secretary of State for Culture, Media and Sport.
+A scheduled monument is an historic building or site that is included in the Schedule of Monuments kept by the Secretary of State for Digital, Culture, Media and Sport.
 The regime is set out in the Ancient Monuments and Archaeological Areas Act 1979 (1).

 The designation cannot be applied to an ecclesiastical building in ecclesiastical use or to a building in use as a dwelling, unless the person living there is employed as a caretaker of the site.
 Buildings in use for non-residential purposes may be scheduled.

 The Schedule of Monuments has 19,854 entries (2016) and includes sites such as Roman remains, burial mounds, castles, bridges, earthworks, the remains of deserted villages and industrial sites.
 Monuments are not graded, but all are, by definition, considered to be of national importance.
 The Schedule can be viewed online on the National Heritage List for England and physically inspected at the Historic England Archive in Swindon.
 Scheduled Monuments may also appear on the local Historic Environment Record.

 Once a monument is scheduled any works to it, and flooding and tipping operations that might affect it, with few exceptions require scheduled monument consent from the Secretary of State, (not the local planning authority).
 Historic England manages the process of scheduled monument consent on behalf of the Secretary of State.
 Metal detecting on a Scheduled Monument is also illegal without a licence from Historic England.